dongvt/data-structures/3-tree.md

 ```
 Note that there is not need of recursion.

-__Time and Space complexity__ all the traversal funcitions discused here are *O(n)* where n is the number of nodes in the tree.
+__Time and Space complexity__ all the traversal functions discussed here are *O(n)* where n is the number of nodes in the tree.
 However in order to traverse the tree we would need to store the entire tree somewhere else (wether the stack or a queue).
 Thus the space complexity would be *O(n)*.

 ## Solving problems
 Lets solve this [leetocde](https://leetcode.com/problemset/all/) problem: